BigO123456/SentryTurret/README.md

 ---

-To use manual control run go to the driver folder and run sudo python manual.py Manual Control for Sentry Turret
+To use manual control run go to the driver folder and run sudo python manual.py before you run it make sure to install motion and configure it using motion.conf provided sudo apt-get install motion sudo nano /etc/default/motion   set start_motion_daemon=yes then copy the motion.conf file to /etc/motion/motion.conf Manual Control for Sentry Turret

 ' ' = reset